The Board of Directors of the Lake Windermere Ambassadors Society has been designated the Lake Management Committee (LMC) by two local governments.

-We are working closely with the District of Invermere (DOI) and the Regional District of East Kootenay (RDEK) to provide information to people who live and recreate around Lake Windermere.
+The LMC is working closely with the District of Invermere (DOI) and the Regional District of East Kootenay (RDEK) to provide information to people who live and recreate in and around Lake Windermere.

-- The LMC are installing a public map at the Ahalmer boat launch to improve boater knowledge and awareness of natural features and hazards surrounding the lake.
+The LMC are designing and installing a public map at the Athalmer boat launch, to improve boater knowledge and awareness of natural features and hazards surrounding the lake.
 The sign will also communicate responsible boating practices.

 Protecting the Lake’s Edge: Government Regulations